 Data is securely stored using an AWS-hosted database-as-aservice DB (Postgresql).
 The data is encrypted at rest.
-Data is backed up periodically; data retention policy is TBD.

 Accessing data from THINGWORX

 Data is accessed via a web browser using visualization tools provided by the Thingworx platform.
 Only authorized 3DSystems employees can access the data.